 Last, but definitely not least, in line with your recommended pre Veneer Dentist appointments it is also recommended that you visit the Dentist post Veneer treatment every six months, for a regular dental check up and clean to remove any built up plaque.
 This is a great opportunity for your Dentist to ensure that your Veneers are still correctly secured and that there are no signs of abnormalities.

-If you’re interested in dental Veneers or any other dental treatment at our Clinics on the Gold Coast, Melbourne or in Thailand, please fill out our Online Assessment Form and we can organise a FREE Cosmetic Dentistry recommendation.
+If you’re interested in dental Veneers or any other dental treatment, please fill out our Online Assessment Form and we can organise a FREE Cosmetic Dentistry recommendation.